JeffersonLab/g4home/d_use.md

 <br/>

-A full installation of Geant4 that includes qt5, clhep and xercesc is available at Jefferson Lab.
+A full installation of Geant4 that includes qt5, clhep and xercesc is available at Jefferson Lab on the CUE machines.

-To load the latest version of Geant4 (currently {{ site.latestg4 }}), you can use the following commands on any CUE machine:
+To load the latest version of Geant4 (currently {{ site.latestg4 }}), use the following commands:

 ```shell